HarshitGupta77/HarshitGupta77/README.md

 - 👋 Hi, I’m Harshit Gupta
-- 👀 I’m interested in Python
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python, Web and App Development
+- 🌱 I’m currently learning C, Python, Web and App Development
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on C, Python Projects
 - 📫 How to reach me - email me at @ harshitgupta0618@gmail.com

 <!---